ucan-wg/spec/README.md

 Alice delegates access to Bob.
 Bob then redelegates to Carol.
 Carol invokes the UCAN as part of a REST request to a storage service.
 To do this, she MUST both provide proof that she has access (the UCAN chain), and MUST delegate access to the discharging storage service.
 The discharging service MUST then check that the root issuer (Alice) is in fact the owner (typically the creator) of the resource.
 This MAY be listed directly on the resource, as it is here.
 Once the UCAN chain and root ownership are validated, the storage service performs the write.

-### 5.2.1 Invocation Recipient Validation
+### 6.2.1 Recipient Validation

-An agent discharging a capability MUST verify that the outermost `aud` field _matches its own DID._ The associated action MUST NOT be performed if they do not match.
-Recipient validtion is REQUIRED to prevent the misuse of UCANs in an unintended context.
+An agent executing a capability MUST verify that the outermost `aud` field _matches its own DID._ The associated ability MUST NOT be performed if they do not match.
+Recipient validation is REQUIRED to prevent the misuse of UCANs in an unintended context.

 The following UCAN fragment would be valid to invoke as `did:key:zH3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV`.
 Any other agent MUST NOT accept this UCAN.
-For example, `did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` MUST NOT run the action associated with that capability.
+For example, `did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` MUST NOT run the ability associated with that capability.

 ``` js
 {